 Best Mac for musicians if money is no object: Mac Pro

 If you’re made of money, by all means ignore our advice regarding the iMac and MacBook Pro and buy a Mac Pro - one of it's benefits is the fact that it offers whisper quiet operation which is important if you're doing recording and don't want fan noise in the background.

 As promised, a new Mac Pro is arriving autumn (fall) 2019 and this machine is a beast.
 If you want, it can come with a 28-core Intel Xeon W, up to 1.5TB of DDR4 ECC memory and dual AMD Radeon Pro Vega II graphics cards.

 This is overkill for most music production but if you want the most powerful machine possible - perhaps if you want to do other work with it too - then you're looking right at it.
 You’ll at least know you won’t run out of power.
 You might, however, run out of money paying for the thing.
 It starts at an eye-watering $5,999.

 You might want to find a second-hand or refubished older Mac Pro for something cheaper.

 Best Mac overall for making music

 It's hard to pick a single Mac to recommend to everyone but it is easy to give two options.

 If you're looking for a Mac that will simply stay put in a studio (bedroom or otherwise), then look to the iMac.
 It’s powerful enough for the majority of music-making tasks, has a gorgeous display, and boasts enough connections for kit and expansion.

 If you’re a mobile musician, go for the MacBook Pro.
-Just be mindful of how much RAM you get as you'll need to upgrade when you purchse.
-Our pick of the bunch is the MacBook Pro with Touch Bar.
+Just be mindful of how much RAM you get as you'll need to upgrade when you purchase.
+Our pick of the bunch is the cheaper MacBook Pro 15in.